Pathways to Medicine

 Pathways to Medicine supports highly motivated young people from state-funded schools and colleges who demonstrate a keen interest in pursuing a career in medicine.
 The programme recruits Year 12 students at the beginning of their A-level (or equivalent) courses and provides ongoing support into Year 13.
 Successful applicants participate in a range of activities designed to provide insights into the medical profession, support medical school applications and prepare for starting university

 What does Pathways to Medicine involve?

-- informative talks by admissions tutors and medical students at Imperial
+- informative talks by admissions tutors, academics and practicing clinicians

 Who is the programme run by?

 The programme is delivered by Imperial College London in partnership with the Sutton Trust and with support from Health Education England.

 It is also supported by Vision – a student-run medical society which aims to widen participation in medicine.
 Medical students from the society provide ongoing mentoring support to you, as well as organising events that give you a realistic idea of what it is like to study medicine at university.

 Prospective applicant information